Policies and procedures

 Appeals

-If a student does not meet SAP requirements after the 'warning' period, the student may appeal the determination that they are not meeting the SAP requirements for cumulative GPA or semester progress if they have extenuating circumstances, such as extended illness of the student or an immediate family member (parent or sibling), enrollment limitations due to academic advisement or other extenuating circumstances outside of the student’s control.
-The student may submit a SAP Appeal Form to student financial assistance at sfa@mst.edu.
+If a student does not meet SAP requirements after the 'warning' period or if they did not pass any hours attempted, the student may appeal the determination that they are not meeting the SAP requirements for cumulative GPA or semester progress if they have extenuating circumstances, such as extended illness of the student or an immediate family member (parent or sibling), enrollment limitations due to academic advisement or other extenuating circumstances outside of the student’s control.
+The student may submit a SAP Appeal Form to student financial services.
 The appeal should include very specific information on why the student was unable to meet SAP requirements and what steps they plan to take to make sure they are meeting satisfactory academic progress in the future.

-If an appeal is approved and the student does not meet SAP standards at the end of the next term, or if they did not meet the maximum timeframe allowance (150%), they will be asked to submit a 3-semester SAP Academic Plan.
-(Students may also be asked to complete an Academic Plan if the Student Financial Assistance office determines at any time the student will not meet SAP in the next term (for example, if one term is not enough to bring up the required cumulative GPA).)
+If an appeal is approved and the student does not meet SAP standards at the end of the next term, or if they did not meet the maximum timeframe allowance (150%), they will be asked to submit a 3-semester SAP Academic Plan & Appeal Form.
+(Students may also be asked to complete an Academic Plan if the Student Financial Services office determines at any time the student will not meet SAP in the next term (for example, if one term is not enough to bring up the required cumulative GPA).)

 If asked to submit an appeal, the written appeal should include a detailed explanation and documentation of the following: